Interpretation of Genetic Designations of the AML Subtypes

 - t = translocation.
 The two numbers in parentheses after t are the numbers of the chromosomes involved in the translocation.

-- The numbers following "q" in the next set of parenthesis refers to bands on the q or long arm of the chromosome where that translocation created a fusion of two genes that initially had not been in proximity with each other.
+- The numbers following "q" in the next set of parenthesis refer to bands on the q or long arm of the chromosome where that translocation created a fusion of two genes that initially had not been in proximity.

-- The last part, RUNX1-RUNX1T1 is the name of the actual genes involved.
-That fusion (RUNX1-RUNX1T1) leads to the production of a chimeric protein which disrupts the normal function of a transcription factor complex that regulates normal hematopoiesis.
+The last part, RUNX1-RUNX1T1, is the name of the actual genes involved.
+That fusion (RUNX1-RUNX1T1) leads to the production of a chimeric protein that disrupts the normal function of a transcription factor complex that regulates normal hematopoiesis.

-So in other words, a part of chromosome #21 broke off and attached to chromosome #8, resulting in the fusion of genes which resulted in a protein that interfered with the regulation of hematopoietic activity - thus, unchecked proliferation.
+In other words, a part of chromosome #21 broke off and attached to chromosome #8, resulting in the fusion of genes, which resulted in a protein that interfered with the regulation of hematopoietic activity—thus, unchecked proliferation.

-Also, just to make the correlation with the FAB classification, this particular type of AML corresponds morphologically with the M2 subtype in FAB.
+Also, to correlate with the FAB classification, this particular type of AML corresponds morphologically with the M2 subtype in FAB.

 The image shows a blood smear of the AML with t(8;21)(q22;q22.1);RUNX1-RUNX1T1: subtype, showing myeloblasts (note the abundant cytoplasm in these blasts and azurophilic granules).